La'Porsha Renae

-La'Porsha Renae Mays (born July 28, 1993), known professionally as La'Porsha Renae, is an American singer-songwriter from McComb, Mississippi.
-In 2015, she auditioned for the fifteenth season of American Idol, which at that time was the final season.
+La'Porsha Renae Mays, known professionally as La'Porsha Renae, (born August 1, 1993) is an American singer-songwriter from McComb, Mississippi.
+In 2015 she auditioned for the fifteenth season of American Idol, which at that time was the final season.
 On April 7, 2016, she finished as runner-up on the show, behind winner Trent Harmon.
 In March 2017, Renae released her debut album Already All Ready.